A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar embeds democratic consent, public legitimacy, and inclusive participation throughout constitutional transition.
-Change is not imposed but constructed through structured civic engagement and cross-border decision-making.
+This pillar embeds democratic consent and public participation throughout constitutional transition.
+Change is shaped through structured civic engagement and coordinated decision-making across both jurisdictions.

 Policy Function